Best Mattress For Hip Pain

 The mattress’s second layer contains 2 inches of Reactiv™ foam.
 Reactiv™ is a responsive polyfoam with a bounciness similar to latex.
 This layer acts as a buffer between the top comfort layer and the support core underneath.

-The final layer is 7 inches of our high-density Support+ foam.
+The final layer is 7 inches of our ultra-durable Support+ foam.
 Support+ foam supports the layers above it, making the bed even more durable.

 Wrapped around the mattress is our cover.
 The cover’s fabric is mostly polyester, with a hint of elastane to stretch the fabric and create air channels.